pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 If an install tool installs a distribution automatically, as a dependency of another distribution, the ``REQUESTED`` file should not be created.

+If an install tool cannot determine whether installation was requested by the user, it must default to creating the ``REQUESTED`` file.

 If a distribution that was already installed on the system as a dependency is later installed by name, tools should create the ``REQUESTED`` file in the